influxdata/docs-v2/content/influxdb/cloud/account-management/data-usage.md

 - **Storage:** Total disk usage in gigabytes.
 - **Query Count:** Total number of individual query operations, which include queries, tasks (alerts, notifications) and Data Explorer activity.
 - **Data Out:** Total data in MB sent as responses to queries from your {{< cloud-name "short" >}} instance.
-- **API Request Count:** The total number of query and write API requests received during the specified time frame.
 - **Usage over the specified time period:** A line graph that visualizes usage over the specified time period.
 - **Rate Limits over the specified time period:** A list of rate limit events over the specified time period.